gitlabhq/omnibus-gitlab/doc/update.md

 -Uvh gitlab-ce-XXX.rpm` (for Centos/Enterprise Linux).
 After the package has been unpacked, GitLab will automatically:

-- stop all GitLab services;
+- Stop all GitLab services;
-- create a backup (using your current, old GitLab version)
+- Create a backup using your current, old GitLab version.
+This is a 'light' backup that only backs up the SQL database;
-- run `gitlab-ctl reconfigure`, which will perform any necessary database migrations (using the new GitLab version);
+- Run `gitlab-ctl reconfigure`, which will perform any necessary database migrations (using the new GitLab version);
-- restart the services that were running when the upgrade script was invoked;
+- Restart the services that were running when the upgrade script was invoked.

-If you do not want the above steps to be performed automatically please run the following command before upgrading your GitLab instance:
+If you do not want the automatic start/stop and DB migrations to be performed automatically please run the following command before upgrading your GitLab
+instance:

 ```
 sudo touch /etc/gitlab/skip-auto-migrations